peoplesj/ai-incident-summary-complete/README.md

 ### About the function
 This function is designed to be used within the Slack Workflow Builder.
 The function reads a slack message and then makes an API call to OpenAI to create a incident summary.
 The incident summary is then saved as an output variable.

-### Dependencies
+### Dependencies and setup
-1. The user will need to generate an OpenAI API token through https://platform.openai.com/api-keys
+1. This function requires an OpenAI API token, which you can generate at OpenAI API Keys.

-https://github.com/peoplesj/ai-summarize-function/assets/105441105/806a1021-84ca-418a-a589-b74e1a93de65
+2. Once the token is generated, add it as an environment variable named OPEN_AI_TOKEN.
+Refer to the sample.env file for guidance. https://github.com/peoplesj/ai-summarize-function/assets/105441105/806a1021-84ca-418a-a589-b74e1a93de65

 ### Modify the function